Uncle Sam helps you save more

 Your eligibility depends on two things: your filing status and your modified adjusted gross income.

-This chart helps you find out if you qualify for the Saver's Tax Credit in 2013.
+These charts help you find out if you are qualify for the Saver's Tax Credit.

 |Amount of Credit||Joint||Head of Household||Single/Others|